jonnonz1/nz-statute-book/acts/public/2008/financial-advisers-act-2008.md

 ### 137M When FMA may make temporary banning orders for financial adviser services or broking services
 The FMA may make an order (a temporary banning order) against a person in accordance with sections 137N to 137R if the FMA is satisfied that—
-  (a) the person has persistently contravened this Act or the Securities Act 1978; or (b) the person has been prohibited in an overseas jurisdiction from carrying on activities that the FMA is satisfied are substantially similar to any of the activities referred to in section 137N.
+  (a) the person has persistently contravened this Act or the Financial Markets Conduct Act 2013; or (b) the person has been prohibited in an overseas jurisdiction from carrying on activities that the FMA is satisfied are substantially similar to any of the activities referred to in section 137N.

 ### 137N Terms of temporary banning order